rezendi/ykarma/README.md

 least initially, can't really be managed in an efficient manner via consensus or voting.
 Furthermore, participants must be verified as actual people, or the whole economy will be fatally vulnerable to sockpuppets/bots.
-So there'll be ongoing tension between initial control of the experiment and the ultimate end goal of permissionlessness.
+So there'll be ongoing tension between initial control of the experimental parameters and the ultimate end goal of permissionlessness.
 It's on a blockchain, though, because that is the ultimate end goal.

-### But how can this possibly work on the Ethereum blockchain, with its high gas costs and low transaction limits?
+### But how can this possibly work on the Ethereum blockchain, with its high gas costs and low transaction bandwidth?

 It can't.
 So this won't run on the public Ethereum mainnet, until / unless that scales (eg via Plasma) massively beyond its current limits.
 Instead it will run on a "consortium" / "proof of authority" Ethereum blockchain, just like the Rinkeby testnet.
 For now the consortium is, er, me, but the hope/idea is to add more nodes in the future.

-### OK, but even granting the desire for an ultimately permissionless and hence blockchain solution, is Ethereum really the right blockchain?
+### OK, but even granting the desire for an ultimately permissionless and hence blockchain solution, is Ethereum really the right platform?

 Probably not.
 Probably a custom blockchain would be much better.
 Maybe in some distant future YKarma will be migrated to the YKarma blockchain.
 But in the here and now,